-PIP insurance is like many auto insurance products; you don’t fully appreciate it until you need it.
-And hopefully, you never need it.
+PIP insurance is like many other aspects of your auto insurance policy; you may only fully appreciate it once you need it.
 But if you’re involved in an accident that causes more severe injuries, PIP can help you and others focus on recovery and not stress about finances.
-Compare rates through local auto insurance companies with PIP coverage included.
-You just might find a cheaper policy with greater protection!

 If you’re looking for a new car insurance policy and are interested in PIP coverage, it’s a good idea to shop around to make sure you’re getting the best deal possible.
 It’s quick and easy to compare different car insurance policies using Compare.com.
 Just enter a few details about yourself and your vehicle, and receive free, personalized car insurance quotes in just a few minutes.

 Compare Car Insurance Quotes